MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/move-all-databases.md

 The following procedures provide methods to connect to the new SQL Server instance or update the database connections.
 Use the procedure that works best for your SharePoint Server farm environment.

 > [!IMPORTANT]
-> If you're using SharePoint Server and SQL Server AlwaysOn Availability Groups, you must point to the AG Listner.
+> If you're using SharePoint Server and SQL Server AlwaysOn Availability Groups, you should point to the AG Listner.

 ### To point the web application to the new database server by setting up SQL Server connection aliases